svartbergtroll/usbturret/README.md

  * *Authors:* Thomas Maurice and Benoit Maliar
  * *License:* WTF Public License v2

+## License information

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+    Copyright (C) 2013 Thomas Maurice <thomas@maurice.fr>
+                    and Benoit Maliar

+    Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+    TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+    0. You just DO WHAT THE FUCK YOU WANT TO.

 ## What is this ?
 This software is a simple user-mode "driver" for the Tenx USB missile launchers !
 It enables you to drive up to 4 turrets